 In celebration of the heritage of The Tremont House and the Mitchells, the hotel added an exhibit on the three hotels bearing its name and the contributions of George and Cynthia Mitchell to its preservation and their role in restoring The Historic Strand District.

 Tremont House guests sample the grace and heritage of a bygone era in guest rooms that combine modern luxuries with the grace and charm of days past.
 The elegantly appointed rooms boast classic décor and charm with a black and white motif.
 Pillow top mattresses and custom bedding complete the experience.

-All guest rooms feature marble bathrooms with towel warmers.
-Other amenities include daily newspapers, coffeemakers, alarm clock/CD/radio, hair dryers and complimentary high-speed Internet.
+All guest rooms feature marble bathrooms include coffeemakers, alarm clock/CD/radio, hair dryers and Wi-Fi.

 The Tremont House offers free Wi-Fi in their rooms and in the lobby area.
 The hotel also has a courtesy shuttle that is available to transport guests to Hotel Galvez and Spa® on the beachfront and to Harbor House located at Pier 21.
 Tremont guests enjoy signing privileges at Hotel Galvez which has a full service restaurant, pool and spa.
 Additionally, Hotel Galvez is a just a five-minute walk to the Galveston Island Historic Pleasure Pier.

 Tremont Café opened in August 2009 and offers a bistro style menu.
 The Café features Starbucks coffee, pastries, a pizza oven, gourmet sandwiches and entrees, salads, soups and desserts, and is open for breakfast, lunch and dinner.
 Designed to appeal to travelers’ mobile computing needs, the café features a 40-inch LCD television at the counter bar, 24-inch all-in-one PC/TV hybrids in its Internet booths, as well as complimentary Wi-Fi.